astromatt/book-dev/git/internals/hooks.rst

     # You'll never forget about adding issue id to the commit message anymore! :}
     #
     # To install hook just put following script (with comment) in ".git/hooks/prepare-commit-msg"
-    # On *nix machines (macOS, Linux, etc) you have to add executable rights:
-    # ``chmod +x .git/hooks/prepare-commit-msg``
+    # On *nix machines (macOS, Linux, etc) add executable rights: ``chmod +x .git/hooks/prepare-commit-msg``
     # That's it.
 You can commit to test if it works.
-    # Remember before committing to check out branch with proper name, such as:
+Remember before committing to check out branch
-    # "feature/MYPROJECT-69-some-issue-summary"
+    # with proper name, such as: "feature/MYPROJECT-69-some-issue-summary".

     COMMIT_MSG_FILE=$1
     COMMIT_SOURCE=$2